Histrionic personality disorder is a mental condition in which people act in a very emotional and dramatic way that draws attention to themselves.

 When to Contact a Medical Professional

-See your health care provider or mental health professional if you or someone you know has symptoms of histrionic personality disorder.
+See your provider or mental health professional if you or someone you know has symptoms of histrionic personality disorder.